zschallz/BabyDazzler/README.txt

 This is the repository for the BabyDazzler project.
 BabyDazzler will be a simple program that creates random shapes accompanied by sounds when keys are pressed.
 This program is intended to entertain laptop-bashing babies for short periods of time.

+This project is mainly meant to serve as a toy for my child, and a WPF learning project for me.

-As of October 16th this project is a work-in-progress, and is not ready for use.
+As of October 16th this project is a work-in-progress, and is not yet fully featured.

 ---

 Licensed under MIT License.
+(Do what you please with the code and software, but no warranty).